Skip to content

 The photograph on my phone showed me sleeping peacefully – I live alone.

-I lay back in the tub, relax my breathing and listen to the pleasing drip, drip, drip sound echoing around the tiled bathroom.
+I lay my head on the side of the tub to rest my aching shoulders.
+I relax my breathing and listen to the pleasing drip, drip, drip sound echoing around the tiled bathroom.
 I smile contentedly with a soft sigh – this is the first body I have ever dismembered but it won’t be my last.

 The grinning face peered into my bedroom window through the darkness.
 I live on the 15th floor.